 However, on the date of last updating this review (29 May 2020), we compared the purchase/sell prices at Coinmerce with the current market rate at Coinmarketcap and then noticed that the there was a 1.57% price difference.
 Accordingly, we have listed 1.57% as the maker/taker trading fees for this platform.

 Coinmerce Withdrawal fees

 There are exchanges out there that charge low trading fees and then hit you with high withdrawal fees.
 Because once you’re in, you can’t get out without paying withdrawal fees.
 This exchange, however, is on the opposite side of the spectrum.
-They only charge the network fees when you execute a transaction.
-The global industry BTC-withdrawal fee is 0.000812 BTC per withdrawal.
-The network fees vary from day to day but are roughly 15-20% of the global industry BTC-withdrawal fee.
-Accordingly, also the withdrawal fee model at this exchange is competitive.
+They charge 0.00042 BTC per BTC-withdrawal.
+This is a decent withdrawal fee and it is actually even below the global industry averages (around 0.0006 BTC).

 Coinmerce accepts deposits through a wide range of methods.
 For instance, you can deposit through iDeal, GiroPay, Sofort, Online überweisen, Bancontact, SEPA-transfer or EPS.
 Accordingly, Coinmerce qualifies as what we call an “entry-level exchange” where new cryptocurrency investors can take their first steps into the exciting cryptocurrency world.